-The summary of overall budget and expenditure status for the PCEP is shown in the following tables.
-Table 8-1 reflects the Electrification budget, Table 8-2 reflects the EMU budget, and Table 8-3 reflects the overall project budget.
+The summary of overall budget and expenditure status for the PCEP and Third Party Improvements is shown in the following tables.
+Table 8-1 reflects the Electrification budget, Table 8-2 the EMU budget, Table 8-3 the overall PCEP budget, and Table 8-4 Third Party Improvements budget.